toolongdontread/Habit-Tracker-Project/README.md

 # Preparation

-You have to install Node.js first
+You have to install Node.js and Android Studio first.

 # Open the file in android simulator